 What about paying extra money to get approved for an apartment?

 Many students and NYC transplants, like international workers/students, may have to use what is called an institutional guarantor because they can’t find a traditional guarantor.
-Institutional guarantors are companies, financial institutions, and/or corporate entities who will act a guarantor to your lease for a fee.
-Typically, an institutional guarantor will have lenient criteria to act as your guarantor.
+Institutional guarantors are companies, financial institutions, and/or corporate entities that will act as a guarantor to your lease for a fee.
+An institutional guarantor will have more lenient criteria to act as your guarantor but will charge a fee in return.

 Specifically, Insurent requires that the applicant make at least 27.5 times the monthly rent.
 Typically, the applicant should have a credit score of at least 630.
 Their fees are as follows: